trapexit/mergerfs/mkdocs/docs/config/options.md

 * **nfsopenhack=off|git|all**: A workaround for exporting mergerfs over NFS where there are issues with creating files for write while setting the mode to read-only. (default: off)
-* **branches-mount-timeout=UINT**: Number of seconds to wait at startup for branches to be a mount other than the mountpoint's filesystem. (default: 0)
 * **[follow-symlinks](follow-symlinks.md)=never|directory|regular|all**:
   Turns symlinks into what they point to. (default: never)
 * **[link-exdev](link-exdev.md)=passthrough|rel-symlink|abs-base-symlink|abs-pool-symlink**: